 Pastor Tim Molter has always had a heart for the next generation.
 He recognizes they are the future of the church.
-In the past, we have had such great preachers and teachers as Charles H. Spurgeon, Charles Finney, Dwight L. Moody, Alan Redpath, Billy Graham, Chuck Smith and the list goes on and on.
+In the past, we have had such great examples and teachers as Charles H. Spurgeon, Charles Finney, Dwight L. Moody, Alan Redpath, Billy Graham, Chuck Smith and the list goes on and on.

-As we look forward, who will continue on in the tradition of these great men of faith?
+As we look forward, who will continue on in the tradition of these great people of faith?
 Who will go out with the Gospel of Jesus Christ, as Hudson Taylor did in 1853, when he left England for China?